netdata/netdata/docs/terms-of-use.md

 # Terms of use

-Netdata Master Terms of Use
+Netdata Terms of Use for the sites https://my-netdata.io and https://netdata.cloud and their subdomains.
+For the Netdata agent and the included redistributed software terms of use,  refer to [Redistributed software](redistributed/)

 Effective as of 25 May 2018

 ## 1. General Information Regarding These Terms of Use